 Corporate Governance at Doro

-Essential to Doro’s continued success is having the confidence of the market, shareholders and the public.
-To achieve this, the Board of Directors and the management must work in a way that is responsible, transparent and committed.
-It is thus reassuring that over the year our Company has had an effective Board of Directors that has worked constructively with the Company’s management and other employees.
-The role of the Board is becoming increasingly important in a global business environment where change occurs ever more rapidly – not only in terms of the macroeconomic climate and the specific business conditions in which Doro operates, but also the increased competition that we are now seeing in some of our markets.
-We are well prepared to face market developments and can adapt the Company quickly to new circumstances.
+Having the confidence of the market, shareholders and the public is essential to Doro’s continued success.
+To maintain it, the Board of Directors and management must conduct themselves in a responsible, transparent and committed manner.
+Accordingly, it is reassuring that in the year, the Board of Directors worked effectively and constructively with the Company’s management and other employees.
+The role of the Board is becoming increasingly important in a global business environment where change is occurring ever more rapidly not only in terms of the macroeconomic climate and specific business conditions that Doro operates in, but also through the increased competition now present on some of our markets.
+We are well prepared to face changing market conditions and the Company can adapt quickly to new circumstances.